Kiuzi/The-Best-and-Worst-Places-to-Grow-Up/README.md

 From: http://www.nytimes.com/interactive/2015/05/03/upshot/the-best-and-worst-places-to-grow-up-how-your-area-compares.html?_r=0

-Using data from (search for 'here' in the homepage): http://www.equality-of-opportunity.org/
+Using data from: http://www.equality-of-opportunity.org/.
+Search for the term 'here' in the homepage.